 The Best Dance Classes in Toronto

-The best dance classes in Toronto will give you a chance to try styles from hip-hop and house to ballet and ballroom.
-Some will have you mingling with the stars of Toronto's urban dance scene or National Ballet ballerinas, while others offer you free salsa alongside your Sunday brunch.
+The best dance classes in Toronto will give you the chance to try a number of different styles, from ballroom to K-Pop.
+Some studios will teach you to strut Queen Bey-style, while others offer free salsa alongside your Sunday brunch.
 All have drop-in classes, so you can get your toes wet and your feet moving without any major commitments.

 Here are the best dance classes in Toronto.

-Housed in their beautiful, professional Lakeshore studios, The National Ballet's In Studio program runs drop-in and registered classes in ballet, jazz, and contemporary, as well as barre fitness.
+Housed in their beautiful Queens Quay studios, The National Ballet's In Studio program runs drop-in and registered classes in ballet, jazz, and contemporary, as well as barre fitness.
 You can be an absolute beginner to join, plus you might get a peek of some of the city's most popular pointe shoe artists.

-Salsa, lyrical, hip-hop, Bollywood, even line-dancing--this studio located at Broadview and Danforth has classes in almost every imaginable style at both registered and drop-in rates.
+Tap dancing, lyrical, hip-hop, Bollywood—this studio located at Broadview and Danforth has classes in almost every imaginable style at both registered and drop-in rates.
 They also have a cool class called Ginga, which looks a lot like Capoeira, but set to music.

 In addition to being a bar and club, Lula Lounge offers free salsa lessons on Friday and Saturday nights, and Sunday afternoons.
-Learn some new moves and show them off on the dance floor after a sangria-fueled dinner or brunch, all followed by live music.
+Learn some new moves and show them off on the dance floor after a sangria-fuelled dinner or brunch, accompanied by live music.

 Join the conversation Load comments